Wellington Court, Shinfield

-The surveys of all accessible areas in six parishes have been completed, but records continue to be updated as trees are reported lost and new areas become open to survey.
-Two smaller parishes were completed in 2008 and we have still to verify the accuracy of their data.
-The survey is well underway in eight parishes and should be completed in the next year or two.
-In just one parish, Swallowfield, we believe the majority of the veterans remain unsurveyed.
+Over 7000 trees are now recorded in our database.
+Surveys of all accessible areas in six parishes are complete, and records continue to be updated as trees are reported lost or new areas become open to survey.
+Another two parishes have completed their survey but their data needs to be verified, and eight parish surveys are well underway and should be completed in the next year or two.
+In Swallowfield the majority of veteran trees remain unsurveyed.

 We knew we would find a lot of veteran oaks but we never expected English oaks to be the most common species in every parish, nor that they would account for over half the trees in the database.
-So far, 3900 (55%) recorded trees are English oaks, and we are still counting.
+So far, 3900 (55%) recorded trees are English oaks.

-Apart from oak, we have recorded many other species, natives such as ash and hawthorn, naturalised trees such as sweet chestnut, and exotic species planted in parkland and gardens according to the fashions of the era, particularly the oriental plane and Wellingtonia.
-Many of these ‘exotics’, such as the Turner’s oak, were only planted in very small numbers, so 40 species have under 5 records and 19 species have just one tree recorded.
+Many other species have been recorded: natives such as ash and hawthorn, naturalised trees such as sweet chestnut, and exotic species, including Wellingtonia, planted in parkland and gardens.
+Many of these 'exotics', such as the Turner's oak, were only planted in very small numbers, so 40 species have under five records and 19 species have just one tree recorded.
+Only these eleven species have more than 100 trees recorded:

 |Species with over 100 trees|